jackcorson/SpotifyStats/README.md

 For client id and client secret, create a Spotify api account, click your profile icon in the top left, then select Dashboard.
 Create a project with the Redirect URI listed above.

-Naviagte to the location of the binary file.
+Navigate to the location of the binary file.

 ```bash
 cd /path/to/spotify_wrapped